ivan006/Course-Work--Notes/Laravel-For-Beginners-Notes/readme.md

 #### General
-- This section covers ORM models make tables interrelated which results in creating a more complex entity.
-For instance an entity can be primarily based on a record in one table but then also have supplementary info stored in a record of of another table.
-In the case these table would be said to be related.
+- This section covers ORM models methods.
+These are a type of model method that makes tables interrelated.
+The purpose of these relationships is to create more complex entities.
+For instance an entity can be primarily based on a record in one table but then also have supplementary info stored in a record of of a related table.
 There are many different types of relationships.

----
-up till here
----

 #### One to One Relationship
 ##### Prerequisites
-- Parent model
+- Create `TypeBEntity`
+	- This will be `TypeAEntity`'s parent
-  - Set Up a New Table and Model Using the Shortcut (as previously demonstrated) - use these specs
+  - Setup a Table-Model Pair - Using the Shortcut (as previously demonstrated) - use these specs
-    - Table name `example_parent_models`
+    - Table name `type_b_entitys`
     - Table columns
     ```php
-      $table->string('example_column');
-      $table->text('example_column_2');
+      $table->string('data_field_a');
+      $table->text('data_field_b');
     ```
-    - Model name `ExampleParentModel`
+    - Model name `TypeBEntity`

-  - Add a parent model relationship column to the example model table.
-    - Configure your example_models migration by adding this to your set of column functions `$table->integer('example_parent_model_id')->unsigned();`.
-    - Refresh all the tables (as shown how in previous section)
+---
+up till here
+---

   - Add a record to the example parent model table and make sure multiple field values are filled in (use the `insert record with multiple field values` method as previously demonstrated).
     - For the route
       - Name give your route `/ExampleRoute31`.